Nadim Karam takes part in “Forever Is Now” at the Giza Pyramids | November 2025

 Nadim Karam’s Desert Flowers

-Nadim Karam noted, “The ‘Desert Flowers’ emanates from the sands of the Giza Plateau, giving form to hidden and untold stories that shine brightly through time.
-The three sculptures embody the echo of Egyptian history, as if it is a rebirth of a lotus flower.
-What time has left transforms into symbols of resilience and memory”.
+Nadim Karam noted, “The ‘Desert Flowers’ emerges from the sands of the Giza Plateau, giving form to hidden and untold stories that quietly emanate from the depths of time.”

 About the work: